NuGet/Home/designs/NuGetExtensibility/INuGetProjectServices.md

     /// </remarks>
     public string Version { get; }

-    /// <summary>Is the package a direct dependency of the project.</summary>
-    /// <remarks>
-    /// False means it's a transitive dependency.
-    /// All packages in a packages.config project are direct dependencies.
-    /// </remarks>
-    public bool IsDirectDependency { get; }

-    // I'd love this class to be replaced with a record type once that feature is available in the language.
-Can we design this class to be forwards compatible with record types so it can be replaced in a future version? internal NuGetPackage(string id, string version, NuGetInstalledPackageRelationship relationship);
+    // To maximize the chance this class can be converted to a C#9 record type without breaking changes, constructor is not public internal NuGetInstalledPackage();
 }

+/// <summary>Factory to create types</summary>
+/// <remarks>Trying to be forwards compatible with what C#9 records are going to be</remarks>
+public static class ContractsFactory
+{
+    /// <summary>Create a <see cref="NuGetInstalledPackage"/></summary>
+    /// <param name="id"></param>
+    /// <param name="version"></param>
+    /// <param name="isDirectDependency"></param>
+    /// <returns></returns>
+    public static NuGetInstalledPackage CreateNuGetInstalledPackage(string id, string version, bool isDirectDependency);

+    /// <summary>Create a <see cref="GetInstalledPackageResultStatus"/></summary>
+    /// <param name="status"></param>
+    /// <param name="packages"></param>
+    /// <returns></returns>
+    public static GetInstalledPackagesResult CreateGetInstalledPackagesResult(GetInstalledPackageResultStatus status, IReadOnlyCollection<NuGetInstalledPackage> packages);
+}
 ```

 ## Future Work

-* APIs for:
+* Add direct/transitive dependency information to `NuGetInstalledPackage`.

+* Other required APIs: (incomplete list)
   * InstallPackageAsync
   * UninstallPackageAsync

 ## Open Questions

-* How to handle errors
-  * CPS projects (SDK-style .NET projects) work by: On project load, CPS sends NuGet a "nomination" with project/package information.
-Therefore, NuGet can't return packages in GetPackagesAsync until CPS nomination complete.
-With IVsPackageInstallerServices, we throw InvalidOperationException if we haven't got nomination info.
-Given that the new API needs to work over remoting scenarios, how should it be done?
-There are multiple options
-    1. Throw exception (task in faulted state).
-This might appear as a RemotingException to callers, so maybe hard to distinguish between different types of exceptions?
-    2. Return additional error information.
-This might be a tuple or a result class.
-Should we use a type extending `Exception` (stack trace probably wouldn't transport), or have `string Code` and `string Message`?
-Or just a `bool Success`, without details about why it was unsuccessful?
 * GetInstalledPackagesAsync
   * Should returned package version be the resolved version, or the requested range, or the lower bound of the requested range?
 Leaning towards requested range.
 It means
     * Should we return both requested and resolved versions?
-Leaning to no: most components & extensions wouldn't care.
+Leaning to no: most components & extensions wouldn't care, plus it doesn't make sense in `packages.config` projects.
 If wanted, a PackageReference (PR) specific service could be added, which allows it to provide PR specific properties.
-  * Should there be options to wait for nomination, rather than throwing an exception?
+  * Should there be options to wait for nomination, rather than returning error?
-  * If `NuGetPackage.Version` is the resolved version, do we distinguish between project not nominated vs restore not complete?
+  * If `NuGetInstalledPackage.Version` is the resolved version, do we distinguish between project not nominated vs restore not complete?
 What about if restore failed?
-* NuGetPackage could have property saying if package is direct or transitive. (future work)
-* Test Explorer uses IVsPackageMetadata.PackagePath.
-Check if this actually works for PackageReference projects, and consider adding to NuGetPackage. (future work)
+* Test Explorer uses `IVsPackageMetadata.PackagePath`, via `GetInstalledPackages`.
+Check if this actually works for PackageReference projects, and consider adding to `NuGetInstalledPackage`. (future work)

 ## Considerations

-TODO: document outcomes of Open Questions
+* Error handling:
+  * Use common practise of using exceptions for input validation (things caller should know before calling the API), and exceptional circumstances.
+Do not throw exceptions for expected scenarios.

 ### References